 What we don’t: Not great for bouldering.

 The Scarpa Vapor V is a textbook all-rounder, designed to balance both comfort and performance on a variety of terrain.
 Whether you’re looking for a step up from your beginner shoes or are on the hunt for a versatile design that can handle the variability of multi-pitch climbing, the Vapor V could be your answer.
 Similar to the La Sportiva Katana Lace above, the Scarpa features a moderately downturned last, soft suede upper and mesh-gusseted tongue, and an edging platform that excels on techy, vertical rock.
-The wide toe box keeps comfort high, and you can play with size depending on your goals: a relatively loose fit is great for all-day wear on multi-pitch routes (and better on slabs and cracks), while we prefer a tighter feel for redpoint burns at the sport crag.
+The wide toe box keeps comfort high, and you can play with size depending on your goals: A relatively loose fit is great for all-day wear on multi-pitch routes (and better on slabs and cracks), while we prefer a tighter feel for redpoint burns at the sport crag.

 See the Men's Scarpa Vapor V See the Women's Scarpa Vapor V